josterpi/josterpi.github.io/_carols/o-holy-night.md

 And in his name all oppression shall cease.
 Sweet hymns of joy in grateful chorus raise we,
 With all our hearts we praise His holy name.
 Christ is the Lord!
-Then ever, ever praise we,
+O praise his name forever,
 His power and glory ever more proclaim!
 His power and glory ever more proclaim!